System-on-Module vs. System-on-Chip: What's the Difference?

 Case Studies

 In real-world applications, SoCs and SOMs have distinct roles.
-Let’s look at an example of each.
+Let’s look at some examples.

 Conclusion